plewis/plewis.github.io/phylogenetics/lab-ape.md

 Computing the correlation coefficient is as easy as:

-    > cor(cx, cy)
+    cor(cx, cy)
      [1] -0.689693

-## Phylogenetic Generalized Least Squares (PGLS) regression
+## Phylogenetic Generalized Least Squares regression

-Now let's reproduce the PGLS regression example given in lecture.
+Let's reproduce the PGLS regression example given in lecture using the caper package.
 Here are the data we used:

 |       |   X   |   Y   |
 | :---: | :---: | :---: |